Norwich Public Utilities (NPU) provides four utilities to the City of Norwich – natural gas, electricity, water, and wastewater collection.

-Established in 1904, NPU is municipally-owned and governed by a five member Board of Commissioners and Sewer Authority, who represent the best interest of the citizens they represent.
+Established in 1904, NPU is municipally-owned and governed by a five-member Board of Commissioners and Sewer Authority, representing the best interest of the citizens they represent.

 Areas in Norwich impacted by an outage will be shown on the Outage Map.
 The map will not show individual addresses, only general areas affected.
 When present, click the red “I” icon to view more information.
 Use the “+” or “-“ to zoom in or out, or click the link to open the map in new webpage.

 NORWICH – As part of the January meeting of its Board of Commissioners, Norwich Public Utilities (NPU) announced that it has contributed $150,00 to three local organizations through the State of Connecticut’s Neighborhood Assistance Act (NAA) program.

 NORWICH – On Wednesday, Norwich Public Utilities (NPU) announced an investment of $500,000 through the State’s Housing Tax Credit Contribution Program to Eastern Connecticut Housing Opportunities (ECHO) for upgrades to 3 multi-family rental homes with 67 dwelling units.
 All three properties are located in Norwich and rented to low-, very-low, and extremely-low income households.

 The City of Norwich is a unique place – we’re known for a lot of our history, and also our vibrant and multi-cul-